The Sales Call

 - a buried wire (the hidden fence), and

 - a special dog collar.

-The system was fairly expensive in our case because we needed two dog collars, but we went ahead and ordered the system.
-We needed to keep our dogs safe, after all.
-We also opted for a second, standalone control module to keep the dogs out of our living room (more on that later).
+The system was expensive, especially since we had two collars to purchase and we opted for a second, standalone control module to keep the dogs out of our living room (more on that later).

-Installation of the wire was included in the price, but our situation was a bit different than most of Don's customers.
-Normally, people have the wire buried along their property line, hence the "hidden fence" moniker.
-We already had a wooden fence, however, and so the dealer would simply run most of the the wire along the bottom of the fence instead of burying it in the ground.
+Installation of the wire was included in the price, but our situation was a bit different than most.
+Normally people have the wire buried along their property line, hence the "hidden fence" moniker, but we already had a wooden fence and so the dealer would simply run the wire along the bottom of the fence instead of burying it in the ground.

-After the installation, Don would show us how to train the dogs.
-A training video and some training flags were also included in the overall price.
+After the installation, the dealer would show us how to train the dogs.
+A training video and some training flags were also included in the price.